 - Stop the web server service in Windows Services on the machine hosting your web console.
 Keep in mind that this will log everyone out of the console.
 Your web server service is either IIS Express or World Wide Web Publishing Service (IIS).

 - Stop the Lansweeper Server service in Windows Services on your scanning servers.

 - On the machine hosting your web console, open the Website tab of the tool below and verify which database your web console is connecting to.
-If your database is hosted in the SQL Compact database server, your connection string will just be a reference to an .sdf file.
-If your database is hosted in SQL Server, the string will include a Data Source (SQL instance name), Initial Catalog (Lansweeper database name), username and password.Program Files (x86)\Lansweeper\Tools\ConfigEditor.exe
+If your database is hosted in the (deprecated) Microsoft SQL Compact database server, your connection string will just be a reference to an .sdf file.
+If your database is hosted in Microsoft SQL LocalDB or Microsoft SQL Server, the string will include a Data Source (SQL instance name), Initial Catalog (Lansweeper database name), username and password.Program Files (x86)\Lansweeper\Tools\ConfigEditor.exe

 - Restart the Lansweeper and web server services in Windows Services.